jaiarobotics/jaiabot/src/doc/markdown/page56_cloud.md

 #### Address

-For a given node (bot or hub) on the VPN, the 64-bit interface identifier is given as `::0:hub_id` for hubs, `::1:bot_id` for bots, and `::2:customer_id` for various customer machines (laptop / tablet).
+For a given node (bot or hub) on the VPN, the 64-bit interface identifier is given as `::0:hub_id` for hubs, `::1:bot_id` for bots, and `::2:customer_id` for various customer machines (desktop / laptop / tablet).
 This allows up to 2^16 = 65536 bots and hubs to be assigned per fleet.

 Some examples include: